 “You can lay here and feel good as long as you want.”

 “Am I too bony?”

 Amaya, “All I feel is soft girl.”

-I kiss Chloe’s neck, her face, “You feel just right.”
+I kiss Chloe’s neck, “You feel just right.”

 “I don’t know if I’m a lesbian, but it sure feels good between you.”